arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-opta-temp-ctrl/content.md

 #### Modbus Server Configuration
 <br></br>

-Once created, you will configure the Modbus RTU connection through the RS485 Serial Port.
+Once created, you will configure the Modbus RTU connection through the RS-485 serial port.
 To do this, go to the resources window and double-click on `RS485 SerialPort`.
 If you can't see the `Resources` tab, try going to ```View > Tool windows > Resources```.

 ![RS-485 Resources Window](assets/RS485-Resources.png)

 On the `Modbus Configuration` window, set the following parameters to configure Portenta Machine Control as a Server:

 - Mode: Modbus RTU Slave
-- Port Type: RS485
+- Port Type: RS-485
 - Baud rate: 19200 b/s
 - Serial Mode: N,8,2 (No parity, 8 data bits, 2 stop bits)
 - Modbus address: 17